10 Wanaka Must-Dos

 Location: 23km from Wanaka along the Mt Aspiring Road.

 6. Hike the Rob Roy Track

 Another fantastic hike in the Wanaka area is the Rob Roy Track (confusing, right?).
-Get stuck into hiking in rugged alpine landscapes complete with glaciers, snow fields, waterfalls and sheer cliffs.
-The one-way track take about 3-4 hours to make the return trip on what’s described as a relatively easy hike.
+Get stuck into hiking in rugged alpine landscapes complete with glaciers, snowfields, waterfalls and sheer cliffs.
+The one-way track takes about 3-4 hours to make the return trip on what’s described as a relatively easy hike.

 Location: 54km from Wanaka on the Mt Aspiring Road.
 Start from the Raspberry Creek car park.

 7. Go Canyoning in the Mt Aspiring National Park

 To crank the adventure up a notch, why not jump, abseil, slide, climb and swim through the Mt Aspiring National Park?!
 Canyoning is one of the more extreme but ridiculously fun ways to experience the great outdoors.
 One of the top canyoning trips in New Zealand is right here in the Mt Aspiring National Park with trips departing from Wanaka.

 Location: Haast Pass, Mt Aspiring National Park.
 Pick-ups are available in Wanaka.
 Book your canyoning trip in Wanaka here.